f1ac0/PistormX/README.md

 - inside my own Amiga 500 rev8a,
 - buptest,
 - Musashi based emulator with basic configuration and KS1.3, 3.1 and DiagROM, few demos and games from floppy,
-- EMU68 with basic configuration, HDD install of KS3.1 and few WHDLoad games.
+- EMU68 with HDD install of KS3.1, RTG and WHDLoad games, demos.

 Os runs stable for hours installing files from floppies or from SDbox.
-Found glitches in games and demos (music not in sync, errors), need to confirm they are the same with original CPU board.
+All the many glitches and errors that I found in games and demos (music not in sync, freeze) so far are similar when using the Pistorm'X or the Pistorm.

 # Acknowledgements
 The board and its firmware are inspired by the original Pistorm : https://github.com/captain-amygdala/pistorm.